tobybreckon/fire-detection-cnn/README.md

 ## Reference:

-If making use of this work in any way (including our pre-trained models or datasets, _you must_ reference the following articles in any report, publication, presentation, software release or any other materials:
+If making use of this work in any way (including our pre-trained models or datasets), _you must please_ reference the following articles in any report, publication, presentation, software release or any other materials:

 [Experimentally defined Convolutional Neural Network Architecture Variants for Non-temporal Real-time Fire Detection](https://breckon.org/toby/publications/papers/dunnings18fire.pdf)